thundergolfer/thundergolfer.github.io/_posts/2017-09-11-undegrads-perspective-on-ICML-2017.md

 I attended the 35th International Conference on Machine Learning in Sydney, Australia this past August.
 The following is a brief canvassing of my time there, and some advice for other undergraduates wondering about academic machine learning conferences.
 I’ll present things as if I’m answering the questions I had when deciding to attend.

-As a 3rd year Software Engineering undergraduate at RMIT Melbourne, I likely would not have attended this academic conference if it was for a couple of conveniences.
+As a 3rd year Software Engineering undergraduate at RMIT Melbourne, I likely would not have attended this academic conference if it was not for a couple of conveniences.
 For one, it’s is rare that a top Machine Learning conference lands on Australian shores, so the travel time was just the 1 hour flight from Melbourne.
 Two, I was able to attend with the Machine Learning staff at Zendesk Melbourne, as I am currently interning as part of the Machine Learning product team there.
 It’s good to have conference companions.

 ### Will I understand anything?